nuejs/www/blog/introducing-nue-css/index.md

 thumb: glow-thumb.jpg
 ---

-# *Introducing __Nue CSS__* A scaleable alternative to Tailwind, BEM, and CSS-in-JS [headline]
+# *__Nue CSS__ preview* A scaleable alternative to Tailwind, BEM, and CSS-in-JS [headline]

 [author]

-Today we're launching a new CSS framework that is quite literally "out of this world".
-So absurd that it is possible to build an entire website with the same amount of CSS that goes into a single *Tailwind* button.
+Here's a preview of Nue CSS.
+The key ingredients are *minimalism*, and *re-usability*.
+The difference is wild: it is possible to build an entire website with the same amount of CSS that goes into a single *Tailwind* button.
 Or even crazier: three websites with a single *Tailwind Catalyst* button.
-Yes: three world-class sites with one freaking __button__:

 [image.big-scaled]
   small: /img/nue-css-hero.webp